DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/10_scope/README.md

 This document describes the publication of linked data resources.

 ## Intended Reader
-IT Operations, IT Architects, developers and product owners.
+IT operation engeneers, IT architects, developers and product owners.

 ## Additional Documents